Contact Us

 You are right!

-Keep in mind that you shouldn’t limit yourself to a single marketing objective for your startup.
+Keep in mind that you shouldn’t limit yourself to a single objective for your startup.
 It makes more sense to create a few general marketing objectives that everyone in your team could understand what to do.

-How to Choose Marketing Objectives for Your Startup
+How To Choose Marketing Objectives For Your Startup

 You can stick to these two rules: